The George Sanders Mystery Theater: Overview

+Production

 Work on the program, which had the working title The Mystery Writers Theater of TV, began two years prior to its debut.
 After Sanders was signed to be host, the title was changed to use his name.
 He began working on episodes 16 months prior to the show's debut.

 The producers were Sam Bischoff and David Diamond for Screen Gems.
+Pabst Beer was the sponsor.
+The show was broadcast on Saturdays from 9 to 9:30 p.m.
+Eastern Time.